coq/coq/doc/sphinx/language/gallina-extensions.rst

 by means of the interactive proof engine.

-This mechanism is comparable to the ``Declare Implicit Tactic`` command defined at :ref:`TODO-8.9.7-implicit-automation`, except that the used tactic is local to each hole instead of being declared globally.
+This mechanism is comparable to the ``Declare Implicit Tactic`` command defined at :ref:`tactics-implicit-automation`, except that the used tactic is local to each hole instead of being declared globally.